We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - actinic keratosis (a precancerous scaly patch of skin caused by years of sun exposure)

-There are no cures for UP.
-Treatment focuses on easing symptoms and on controlling lesions.
+There is no cure for UP.
+Treatment focuses on easing symptoms and controlling lesions.
 Your doctor will recommend a specific treatment based on the number of lesions and your tolerance.
 For example, painless and easy-to-apply treatments might be best for young children.

 Treatment options include:

 - antihistamines to relieve itching and flushing of the skin

 - topical corticosteroids (gel or cream with anti-inflammation properties)

 - intralesional corticosteroids (injection with anti-inflammatory steroid medications)

 - hydrocolloid dressings (acts like a bandage to hold medication to the skin)